autogluon/autogluon/examples/text_prediction/README.md

 It will generate a `submission.csv` file and you can try to submit that to the competition leaderboard.

 ## Predict Price of Book
-Here, we provide the example that shows how to use AutoGluon to achieve top performance in [Book Price Prediction](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview).
+Here, we provide the example that shows how to use AutoGluon to achieve top performance in MachineHack Book Price Prediction Hackathon.
+To join the hackathon, you can first go to [MachineHack Website](https://www.machinehack.com/hackathon) and switch to "Active" and go to "Predict The Price Of Books".
+This will bring you to the [link](https://www.machinehack.com/hackathons/predict_the_price_of_books/overview)

+!IMPORTANT, you can not directly access the link and will have to follow the previous steps.

 Also, you will need to install `openpyxl` to read from xlsx file.

 ```